ALL YOU NEED TO KNOW ABOUT THE MATTERHORN MOUNTAIN

 The Klein Matterhorn peak is almost 4000 meters high and has the highest cable car station in Europe, at 3883 meters of altitude.
 It is also the highest mountain peak in Switzerland you can easily access via cable car/funicular

-From the viewing terrace, you can see 38 peaks above 4000 meters and 14 glaciers!
-Of course, you need a clear day.
-It really looks like paradise.
+From the viewing terrace, you can see 38 peaks above 4000 meters and 14 glaciers – including views of the Matterhorn!
+Of course, you need a clear day to see all these peaks.

 To reach the Matterhorn Glacier Paradise, you have to take 3 gondolas: start at the Zermatt Cable Car station to the Furi Zermatt cable car station, then to Trockener Steg, and finally to Matterhorn Glacier Paradise.